 About Peju Layiwola

-At the international level, Layiwola has been elected President of the Art Council of the African Studies Association( ACASA) 2021-2022.
+On the international level, Layiwola was elected President of the Art Council of the African Studies Association( ACASA) 2021-2022.
 With this appointment, she becomes the first African female and first resident president of the Association.
 She is a recipient of the British Council Sub-Saharan Africa Arts Cultural Exchange grant, 2021.
-She also received the African Multiple Cluster of Excellence, University of Bayreuth Grant, 2020; Tyson Scholar at the Crystal Bridges Museum, Bentonville, USA (2019): Distinguished Professor and Visiting Scholar at the University of Arkansas (2019-2020) and received the 2020 Ambassador of Goodwill Award from the State of Arkansas.
+She also received the African Multiple Cluster of Excellence, University of Bayreuth Grant, 2020; Tyson Scholar at the Crystal Bridges Museum, Bentonville, Arkansas, USA (2019): Distinguished Professor and Visiting Scholar at the University of Arkansas (2019-2020) and received the Honourary 2020 Ambassador of Goodwill Award from the State of Arkansas.
 She was awarded the prestigious Terra Foundation grant for American Art in 2018; She is an Alumni of the CAA- Getty International program participating in 2013, 2018 and 2021 programmes in the US.
 She was nominated to the US International Leadership Programme (IVLP) 2011.
-She has partnered with Bronx Museum of the Arts on the Hilary Clinton US State Department SmARTpower programme in 2012 which hosted American artist, Brett Cook in Lagos and Ibadan.
+She partnered with the Bronx Museum of the Arts on the Hilary Clinton US State Department SmARTpower programme in 2012 which hosted American artist, Brett Cook in Lagos and Ibadan.
 The outcome was a series of workshops culminating in the making of an Iconic mural in the University of Lagos, 2012; She won the US Lagos State Consulate Grant 2017 and the US Alumni Exchange Award 2018.
 She was also awarded a Goethe Resident Artist grant, (KNW) in Dusseldorf in 2017 and African Multiple Cluster of Excellence Artist- in-residence, University of Bayreuth, Germany 2021-2022

 Layiwola holds membership of various associations; Art Powa Publishing Network (ARTPOWA) in South Africa; International Committee of Museums (ICOM); College Arts Association (CAA); Nigerian Field Society (NFS) Ibadan Branch and other organisations.
 She is a life member and serves on the Board of the Lagos Studies Association.